Koi ni Ochiru Toki

 Koi ni Ochiru Toki (恋に落ちるとき) is the first Japanese studio album by the South Korean boy band Infinite.
 It was released on June 5, 2013, in two different editions.
 The album is the first audio-related release of the group under Universal Music Japan's sublabel Universal D.

 Background

-The album's release was announced by the group's Korean label, Woollim Entertainment, on March 29, 2013, withd the release day, prices and details about the editions.
+The album's release was announced by the group's Korean label, Woollim Entertainment, on March 29, 2013, with the release day, prices and details about the editions.
 On April 10, a promotional photograph of the album was released.
 On April 24, the cover of the regular edition, track list and the album's title were revealed.